cdegroot/underground/README.md

 not slapped on as an afterthought as many messaging products seem to have been done.
 HA also will be fully tested.

+The test-driven philosphy also applies to performance.
+We will start simple, write performance tests (see the perf/ subproject), and prove performance improvements before applying them.

 Status
 ------
 Not even alpha :)